sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Key value parser with default handler support
+Short desc    : Key value parser with default handler support
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides \kvsetkeys, a variant of package keyval's
+Descript     : This package provides \kvsetkeys, a variant of package keyval's
              : \setkeys.
 It allows the user to specify a handler that deals
              : with unknown options.
 Active commas and equal signs may be used
              : (e.g. see babel's shorthands) and only one level of curly